 Which Income Should Alien Students Report?

-Which income alien students should report can be another tricky issue depending on their status as either a resident or nonresident.
+This can be another tricky issue for alien students depending on their status as either a resident or nonresident.

 The type of income a nonresident alien student earns while in the U.S. matters.
 The IRS divides nonresident alien income into two categories — FDAP or ECI.
 Which category your income falls into determines how much tax you may owe.